19hours/sg-statutes/Acts/Smoking (Prohibition in Certain Places) Act.md

 [13/94]

+[Act 39 of 2018 wef 01/01/2019]

 (4) If the manager of any specified place or the operator of any specified vehicle, as the case may be, fails or neglects to comply with the provisions of —

-(a) subsection (1) or (2) in relation to any person whom he knows or ought reasonably to know is smoking in the specified place or specified vehicle; or
+(a) subsection (1) or (2) in relation to any person whom he knows or ought reasonably to know is smoking in the specified place or specified vehicle in contravention of section 3(1); or

+[Act 39 of 2018 wef 01/01/2019]

-(b) subsection (3) in relation to any complaint received by him that a person is smoking in the specified place,
+(b) subsection (3) in relation to any complaint received by him that a person is smoking in the specified place in contravention of section 3(1),

+[Act 39 of 2018 wef 01/01/2019]

-in contravention of any notification made under section 3(1), that manager or operator shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and, in the case of a second or subsequent conviction, to a fine not exceeding $2,000.
+that manager or operator shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and, in the case of a second or subsequent conviction, to a fine not exceeding $2,000.

 [13/94]

+[Act 39 of 2018 wef 01/01/2019]

-(5) For the purposes of subsection (4), a manager of a specified place shall be presumed, until the contrary is proved, to have the knowledge referred to in that subsection where a person who is under his charge or supervision and who is employed at the specified place knows that a person is smoking in that place in contravention of a notification made under section 3(1).
+(5) For the purposes of subsection (4), a manager of a specified place shall be presumed, until the contrary is proved, to have the knowledge referred to in that subsection where a person who is under his charge or supervision and who is employed at the specified place knows that a person is smoking in that place in contravention of section 3(1).

+[Act 39 of 2018 wef 01/01/2019]

 (6) Any person who hinders, obstructs, threatens, abuses, molests or assaults any manager or operator in the performance of his duties under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both.